DarrenFitz/GraphTheoryProject/README.md

     (c1:Candidate {Name: "Bobby Aylward", gender: "Male", constituency: "Carlow-Kilkenny", party: "Fianna Fail", age: 60});
 ```
 These help us link nodes to each other for relationships and doing queries.
-Used 'MATCH','WHERE', and 'CREATE' for the reltionships.
+Used 'MATCH','WHERE', and 'CREATE' for the relationships.
-### An Example of creating a relationship
+###### An Example of creating a relationship
 ```
 MATCH
     (candidate1:Candidate), (c1:Constituency)